Jayapriya242/Ex.No.1---Data-Preprocessing/README.md

 Another aspect is that the data set should be formatted in such a way that more than one Machine Learning and Deep Learning algorithm are executed in one data set, and best out of them is chosen.

-##ALGORITHM:
+## ALGORITHM:

-Importing the libraries
+1.Importing the libraries

-Importing the dataset
+2.Importing the dataset

-Taking care of missing data
+3.Taking care of missing data

-Encoding categorical data
+4.Encoding categorical data

-Normalizing the data
+5.Normalizing the data

-Splitting the data into test and train
+6.Splitting the data into test and train

-##PROGRAM:
+## PROGRAM:
 ```
 Register number:212221220022
 Name: T.Jayapriya